ohpyupi/study.security-plus/security-assessment-and-audits.md

   * Maps out a network's layout and identify operating systems running on hosts
 * Exploit Framework
   * A tool to find vulnerabilities and attempting to exploit them
+* Exploitation Framework
+  * Metasploit
+    * Metasploitable
+      * A Linux distribution commonly used as a target system for pracitcing penetation testing techniques

 ### Security Audits
 * Vulnerability Assessment